-Traffic and road safety: The potential traffic and road safety risks to workers, affected communities and road users will be identified, evaluated and monitored throughout the project life cycle and, where appropriate, measures and plans will be developed to address them.
+Traffic and road safety: The potential traffic and road safety risks to workers, affected communities and road users will be identified, evaluated, mitigated, in order to give proper measure to safety signage on the roadway to prevent accidents, and monitored throughout the project life cycle and, where appropriate, measures and plans will be developed to address them.
 All road safety incidents and accidents shall be recorded and reported to identify negative safety issues and establish and implement measures to resolve them.